coolcut/2020.fruechtl.me/about.md

 ---
-layout: layouts/page.njk
+layout: layouts/about.njk
 title: About
 metatitle: About
 bodyClass: cs-about
 ---

 I am a designer, developer and podcaster.
-I live and work in the heart of Europe, Frankfurt am Main in Germany.
+I am currently living in Frankfurt am Main, Germany.
+My natural habitat is at the intersection of design, development and product management.

-Currently, I'm working at [BRYTER](https://bryter.io), where I focus on leading and building our design system.
-Before BRYTER, I worked as a designer in different areas like logistics, bookkeeping or insurance.
-There I also focused on product design as well as design systems.
+Right now I'm working at [BRYTER](https://bryter.io), where I focus on building and leading our design system.
+Before BRYTER I have been working for companies like [Clark](https://www.clark.de), [FastBill](https://www.fastbill.com) and [REICHHART](https://www.reichhart.eu/competence-centres/digital-logistics.html).
+Experiencing all these different industries taught be a lot about the work I do today.

+In my spare time, I work on different side projects, open-source projects and co-host two podcasts.

-I co-host two different german podcasts.
-[Bandbreite.fm](https://bandbreite.fm) is a group podcast with friends from university (where the podcast originated).
-It's focused on general tech, our experiences as designer and developers as well as our daily life.
+[Bandbreite](https://bandbreite.fm) is a group podcast with friends from university (where the podcast originated).
+It's focused on general tech and our experiences as designers and developers.

-[Sprachnachrichten.fm](https://sprachnachrichten.fm) is a podcasts focused on productivity and self-improvement in the digital space.
-This podcast I quite young and I'm happy to do this podcast with a good friend.
+[Sprachnachrichten](https://sprachnachrichten.fm) is a podcast focused on productivity and self-improvement in the digital space.
+It started in 2020 and I'm happy to be co-hosting this podcast with a good friend.